DadoDz/cs16-amxx-zp-leader-info/README.md

 - ```native zp_get_user_points(index)```

 ## Notice
-> Leaderboard systems already exist, this plugin was originally created for my own server.
+> Leader info plugins already exist, this one was originally created for my own server.
 > The current version was adapted for Zombie Plague, but it can easily be modified to support other mods.